Google offers support to Android firms in lawsuits

 Samsung Electronics Co, the world's biggest maker of mobile devices using Android, and Taiwanese smartphone maker HTC Corp, are both involved in patent disputes with Apple Inc. Some analysts see the disputes as Apple's way of attacking the Android system.

-Apple co-founder Steve Jobs was quoted as saying in his authorized biography that he wanted to "destroy" Android, which has become the most popular smartphone platform.
+Apple co-founder Steve Jobs was quoted as saying in his authorised biography that he wanted to "destroy" Android, which has become the most popular smartphone platform.

 Schmidt's visit also comes as Asian Android vendors are preparing to release their latest models based on Microsoft's Windows platform, seeking to diversify and reduce the risk of being depending too heavily on Google.